eurekasfray/notes/webapp/framework.md

 ### Preamble

-In this document I write what I know about web frameworks, because I can't find any detailed descriptions of how web frameworks work.
-I had to read the sources.
-That said, I'd like to change this by providing notes on the fundamentals of web frameworks.

-Currently web frameworks are a bit of a mystery to me, so I document what I know.
-I'm still learning and I'll update this doc as I continue.
+In this document I write what I know about web frameworks.
+I provide notes on the fundamentals of web frameworks.
+Web frameworks are a bit of a mystery to me, so I document what I know.
+I'm still learning and I'll update this doc as I learn more.
 Free to pull me up on any anything that's incorrect.
 May this doc be valuable to those wanting to learn about web frameworks.

-> Draft: 20160522
+> Draft: 2016/05/22

 # What is a web framework?